raxhlle/cursor-club/code/m000/README.md

 ***Announcements***

-Next meeting will be in the board room at the SDS @ 16:00 (4:00 P.M.), future locations TBD.
+Next meeting will be in the board room at the SDS @ 16:00 (4:00 P.M.).
 (Those interested are welcome to join)